bprospere/MortgageCalculator/README.md

 - [React](https://react.dev/)
 - [Material-UI](https://mui.com/)

-## Available Scripts
+## How to test

-In the project directory, you can run:
+- Install NodeJs

-### `npm start`
+- Clone repository.

-Runs the app in the development mode.\
+- Navigate to local repo using commande prompt.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+- Run npm install.

-The page will reload when you make changes.\
+- Run npm start.
-You may also see any lint errors in the console.
+- Open [http://localhost:3000](http://localhost:3000) to view it in your browser.